The Masked Gang: Cyprus

 The Masked Gang: Cyprus (Maskeli Beşler: Kıbrıs) is a 2008 Turkish comedy film directed by Murat Aslan.
 The film, which is about an incompetent gang of criminals attempting to go straight, is a sequel to The Masked Gang (2005) and The Masked Gang: Iraq (2007).
 It went on general release across Turkey on and was the fifth-highest-grossing Turkish film of 2008.

 Synopsis

-After an unsuccessful bank robbery, as well as the failure of a spontaneous ambush upon the oil plant in Iraq, the clumsiest comedy heroes of Turkish Cinema finally decide to retire from their small criminal lives.
-However, the dignified career as exterminator suffers many infamous perils, as the lovable idiots inhale more insecticide than the insects themselves.
+After an unsuccessful bank robbery, as well as the failure of a spontaneous ambush upon the oil plant in Iraq, the clumsy comedy heroes finally decide to retire from their small criminal lives.
+However, the dignified career as exterminator suffers many infamous perils, as they inhale more insecticide than the insects themselves.
 Thus the doctor prescribes a vacation at the seaside.
-But then there is Rocky Selim, a wicked crook from the underworld, disguised as an honorable businessman, who is planning a perfect casino robbery in North Cyprus.
-His plan is flawless, yet he is desperately in need of a criminal gang to carry out his plan.
-As a fortunate coincidence, the paths of the masked gang overlap with Rocky Selim, who hires them instantly.
-As usual, with no preparations at all, overzealous and bustling, the masked gang follows the call of the justice a bit too spontaneously, and starts implementing the plans of Rocky Selim, with the methods of complete madmen.
+But then there is Rocky Selim, a crook from the underworld, disguised as an honorable businessman, who is planning a casino robbery in North Cyprus.
+His plan is going well, yet he is desperately in need of a criminal gang to carry out his plan.
+Fortunately, the paths of the masked gang overlap with Rocky Selim, who hires them instantly.
+With no preparations at all, the masked gang follows the call of the justice and starts implementing the plans of Rocky Selim.